| New query |

-(3) withstanding the maximum inrush current, including contributions from adjacent capacitor installations.
+(3) withstanding the maximum inrush current, including contributions from adjacent capacitor installations; and

 (b) Isolation.

-(1) A means shall be installed to isolate from all sources of potential each capacitor, capacitor bank, or capacitor installation that will be removed from service as a unit.
+(1) A means shall be installed to isolate from all sources of voltage each capacitor, capacitor bank, or capacitor installation that will be removed from service as a unit.

 (2) The isolating means shall provide a visible gap in the electrical circuit adequate for the operating voltage.

 (c) Additional Requirements for Series Capacitors.
-The proper switching sequence shall be assured by use of one of the following:
+The proper switching sequence shall be assured by use of at least one of the following:

 (1) Mechanically sequenced isolating and bypass switches.